 For centuries, mushrooms have been regarded in the East as supreme health tonics.
 In natural food stores, mushrooms are carving out a niche as unique dietary supplements apart from vitamins and botanicals.
 Thousands of scientific studies demonstrate their unmatched ability to support immunity, cardiovascular health, blood sugar, sexual function, and energy.
-In numerous experiments and clinical trials, mushrooms have also demonstrated antiviral, antibacterial, anti-inflammatory and anti-allergenic actions.
+In numerous experiments and clinical trials, mushrooms have also demonstrated antiviral, antibacterial, anti-inflammatory, and anti-allergenic actions.
 No wonder the supplement industry has been looking at ways to put this in pill/capsule/soft gel form, using Private Label Supplements manufacturers to distribute as much as possible whilst keeping quality in check.

 Consequently, you might also be surprised to learn that certain mushrooms can be effective treatments for allergies and other respiratory problems.
 But when you look at their diverse actions, it makes perfect sense since mushrooms address several underlying factors involved in the allergic response.
 So, knowing exactly what the substance contains before consuming it, could prove to be beneficial to your health.
 Something like an Ehrlich test kit can help you to establish the substance you’re taking, as well as its ingredients so that if you do have allergies, you’ll have all the information you need in plenty of time.

 Allergy, stems from a hypersensitivity to substances in the environment that, in most individuals, cause no problem.
 These environmental substances, known as allergens, are inhaled or penetrate the skin.
 The most common allergens are dirt, dust, pollen, cigarette smoke and animal dander.
 The offending substance, also called an antigen, triggers an immune response known as an allergic or hypersensitive reaction.
 The most common allergic disorders are hay fever, asthma, eczema and hives.
 The body’s production of histamine and other chemical mediators in these reactions may cause reactions ranging from mild to life threatening.